-You can hop off anywhere along our route in Belfast and your tickets are valid for 48 hours.
+You can hop off anywhere along our route in Belfast and your tickets are valid for either 24 or 48 hours depending on your ticket choice.
 This gives you unlimited travel and the opportunity to explore our brilliant city.

 Don’t forget that you do not have to meet the bus at the same point as you got off.
 You can walk up and down the Shankill Road or Falls Road, and meet the the bus at any of our 23 Bus Stops!
 Your tickets are valid for every red bus that will pass, at least every 30 minutes.
 Some of the highlights of the tour include…